Role

 Solution

-In other words: no disclosure required to get started; the app simply asks users where they are.
+In other words: The app simply asks users where they are.

-Users can take self-guided lessons (called "Exercises" in-app) to learn self-accommodation & coping strategies across the situations where respondents reported the most struggle — work, college, and personal relationships.
+Users can take self-guided exercises to learn self-accommodation & coping strategies for work, college classes, and personal relationships.

-The app's self-service model was an intentional choice: no therapist, no peer group, no requirement to disclose to anyone.
-Content is structured as bite-sized exercises rather than reference material, making coping strategies easy to absorb and apply — especially for users who may be dealing with these situations alone.
+Content is structured in bite-sized formats, making coping strategies easy to learn — particularly helpful for users who may be dealing with these situations alone.

-Learn About Neurodiversity addresses that gap: helping users understand their own brain first, so they can communicate what's actually going on rather than leaving their loved ones to guess.
+The Learn About Neurodiversity feature addresses that directly: helping users understand their own brain first, so they can communicate what's actually going on rather than leaving their loved ones to guess.

 Design System

-Accessibility was a constraint, not a finish line.
-The UI was built component-first using an atomic design approach, with WCAG 2.1 AA compliance and clear, plain-language content writing throughout — ensuring the app was legible and navigable for users with cognitive disabilities, not just visually distinctive.
+The UI was built using an atomic design approach and clear, plain-language content writing throughout.
+This ensured the app was legible and easy to navigate for users with cognitive disabilities.

 Results

-Onboarding-to-first-exercise conversion: Does the quiz successfully move users into the product?
+Onboarding-to-first-exercise conversion: Does the quiz successfully move users in?

 Exercise completion rate: Are users finishing modules or dropping off before getting value?